xlzuvekas/open-canvas/README.md

 ## Troubleshooting

-Below are some common issues you may run into if running Open Canvas yourself:
+Below are some common issues you may run into if running Lion Canvas yourself:

 - **I have the LangGraph server running successfully, and my client can make requests, but no text is being generated:** This can happen if you start & connect to multiple different LangGraph servers locally in the same browser.
 Try clearing the `oc_thread_id_v2` cookie and refreshing the page.
 This is because each unique LangGraph server has its own database where threads are stored, so a thread ID from one server will not be found in the database of another server.